 Why an Access City Award?

 Around 87 million people have some forms of disability in the EU.
 If things are not accessible, they will not be able to take part in the community like other people.
-Additionally, Europe is now essentially an urban society, with four out of five EU citizens living in towns and cities.
+Additionally, Europe is now essentially an urban society, with seven out of ten EU citizens living in towns and cities.

-The Access City Award is an award recognising cities that have worked to become more accessible for their citizens.
-It is an EU initiative that
+The Access City Award is an EU initiative that

 - recognises efforts by cities to become more accessible